mhusm/XD-MVC/Framework/readme.md

 # Cross-device MVC

 Here is a quick introduction to the framework using [Polymer](http://www.polymer-project.org).
-Please look at the examples for more details on usage.
+Please look at the [gallery examples](../Examples/Gallery/readme.md) for more details on usage.
-If you don't want to use Polymer, look at the maps example.
+If you don't want to use Polymer, look at the [maps example](../Examples/Maps/readme.md).

 ## Server